Ruslebiff/Daifugo/README.md

 ## Running the game

-You'll need Java version 15 or later installed, and then you'll simply have to run the `Daifugo.jar` file found under releases a default server is online and able to serve your games, but If you want to host your own server you can also download the server executable `Daifugo-server.jar` also found under releases.
-Not however that a game needs at least three participants to be able to start it and begin playing.
+You'll need Java version 15 or later installed, and then you'll simply have to run the `Daifugo.jar` file found under releases.
+A default server is online and should be able to serve your games, but If you want to host your own server you can also download the server executable `Daifugo-server.jar` also found under releases.
+However this is a game that needs at least three participants to be able to start it and begin playing.